-Are you planning or in the middle of any home improvement projects?
+Are you planning any home improvement projects this summer?

 If your answer is yes, are you considering energy efficient home improvements?

 While winter may be months away, we all know it’s coming and that means higher heating bills.
-While we typically can’t avoid these changes, there are a few ways to reduce their long-term impact on your pocketbook.
+Even though we can’t avoid these changes, there are a few ways to reduce their long-term impact on your pocketbook.

 Now is a great time to consider investing in energy efficient home improvements.
 Not only will you do your part to help the environment, you may also be looking at tax credits to help offset some of the costs.

 Here are a few improvements you can make to get prepared before the temperatures start to drop: